IBM/universal-connectors/docs/Guardium Insights/3.2.x/UC_Configuration_GI.md

   ## Procedure
 prerequisites:
-* A connection was added by the steps in the section: [Filebeat input plug-in configuration](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/docs/Guardium Insights/3.2.x/UC_Configuration_GI.md#filebeat-input-plug-in-configuration).
+* A connection was added by the steps in the [Filebeat input plug-in configuration](https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/docs/Guardium Insights/3.2.x/UC_Configuration_GI.md#filebeat-input-plug-in-configuration) section.
-In the configuration notes there are `data source tag` and `host` that are used in these steps.
+Refer to the `Configuration notes` page for the `data source tag` and `host` to be used in these steps.

 1. Open the Filebeat Configuration. (filebeat.yml). usually located in `/etc/filebeat/filebeat.yml`.